AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Syntax**

 `$permissions` value syntax is similar to the `Permissions-Policy` (or `Feature-Policy`) header [syntax](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy).
-See [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#directives) for the list of the available directives.
+The list of the available directives is available [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#directives).

 `$permissions` value can be empty in the case of exception rules.
 See examples section for further information.